SeldonIO/alibi/doc/source/overview/algorithms.md

 [interventional feature perturbation Tree SHAP](../examples/interventional_tree_shap_adult_xgb.ipynb), [path-dependent feature perturbation Tree SHAP](../examples/path_dependent_tree_shap_adult_xgb.ipynb).

-**Similarity explanations**: presents instances in the training set that are similar to the instance of interest according to a kernel metric.
+**Similarity explanations**: present instances in the training set that are similar to the instance of interest according to a kernel metric.
 The implemented kernels are gradient-based, meaning that the similarity between 2 instances is based on the gradients of the loss function with respect to the model's parameters calculated at each of the instances.